by Rose T. Dunn, MBA, RHIA, CPA, FACHE

 I’d be interested in hearing from others on how they handle audit lists from payers and if you are seeing any common conditions being audited, especially for physicians, but we want to hear from hospitals and other healthcare facilities, too.

-Introduction to HCC Coding
+Fundamentals of HCC Coding

 Complete and accurate coding for Hierarchical Condition Categories (HCCs) presents an opportunity for improved data quality and appropriate reimbursement.
 Learn how from nationally recognized HCC expert, Rose T. Dunn, MBA, RHIA, CPA, FACHE.